-To help avoid costly repairs to your heating and cooling system, routine maintenance must be done.
+To help avoid costly repairs to your heating and cooling system, it is critical that you perform routine HVAC maintenance.
 Routine maintenance will also help keep your heating and cooling system functioning properly which will reduce your utility bills.
 Continue reading to learn how to properly maintain your heating and cooling system and when it is time to call a professional HVAC technician for repairs and general maintenance.

 Understanding Your Heating and Cooling System